 Table 1 provides summary statistics about the randomly generated facility usage patterns for this scenario across all Monte Carlo iterations.
 The values in the 50th and 95th percentile columns represent statistics for each parameter individually and do not correspond with the CTE and RME results from the Quick Summary section.
-For example, the 50th percentile shower duration is the median shower time for all people that take showers, not the shower duration for the person with the 50th percentile exposure.
-For persons that shower in the facility, the time in shower and locker room accounts for the time that people spend in the locker room getting ready to shower and the time that they spend in the locker room getting dressed after their shower, in addition to time spent using the shower, toilet, and bathroom sink.
-For persons that do not shower in the facility, the time in locker room accounts for time spent using the toilet and bathroom sink.
+For example, the 50th percentile time in bathroom is the median time in the bathroom for all facility users, and not the time in the bathroom for the person with the $50^{th}$ percentile exposure.